MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CustomizeData.md

 1. From the collapsible menu on the left, select **All campaigns**.
 1. From the page menu, select the page you want to apply filters to.
 For example, **Campaigns**, **Ad groups**, or **Keywords**.
 1. Select **Add filter** and then choose the condition of your filter in the drop-down menu.
 The options are: **contains**, **does not contain**, **begins with**, **end with**, **equals**, and **does not equal**.
 1. Select **Apply**.
-A description of your filter will appear above the table, and the table’s data will update to match your filter.
+A description of your filter will appear above the table, and the tableâ€™s data will update to match your filter.
 1. To return to an unfiltered view of your table, select **Reset**.
 1. To close the filter editing panel, select the **X**.
-1. (Optional) To save the filter you’ve created for later use, select **Save**, enter your filter name, and select **Save**.
+1. (Optional) To save the filter youâ€™ve created for later use, select **Save**, enter your filter name, and select **Save**.
 1. (Optional) To apply a saved filter:

    - From the collapsible menu on the left, select **All campaigns**.